17 Types of Pet Turtles: Best Turtles to Have as Pets

 Ideal Habitat:

-A single baby reeve’s turtle will need at least a 15-gallon tank with 5 gallons of water volume.
-The larger tank you can get, the better.
+• A baby Reeve’s turtle needs at least a 15-gallon tank with 5 gallons of water.
+Bigger tanks are better.

 Feeding: